Morph93/seleniumFramework/README.md

 ### STEPS:

-**Each feature file test that you create for UI must carry annotation **@UI** in order to trigger desired functions from ApplicationHooks class**
+**Each feature file test that you create for UI must carry annotation @ UI in order to trigger desired functions from ApplicationHooks class**

 1. Create feature file for desired tests in: